$L^{2}$ harmonic forms on complete special holonomy manifolds: Gauge theory

 \subsection{Instantons}

 We consider the instanton equation on the geometries discussed in the previous section.
-Let $E$ be a principal $G$-bundle over a $n$-manifold $X$ and $A$ a connection on $E$.
+Let $E$ be a principal $G$-bundle over a complete Riemannian manifold $X$, with dimension $n$ and $A$ be a connection on bundle $E$ over $X$.
 The instanton equation on $X$ can be introduced as follows.
 Assume there is a $4$-form $Q$ on $X$.
-Then an $(n-4)$-form $\ast{Q}$ exists, where $\ast$ is the Hodge operator on $X$.
+Then a $(n-4)$-form $\ast{Q}$ exists, where $\ast$ is the Hodge operator on $X$.
 A connection $A$ is called an anti-self-dual instanton, when it satisfies the instanton equation

-When $n>4$,\ these equations can be defined on the manifold $X$ with a special holonomy group, i.e. the holonomy group $G$ of the Levi-Civita connection on the tangent bundle $TX$ is a subgroup of the group $SO(n)$.
-Each solution of equation(\ref{1.1}) satisfies the Yang-Mills equation.
+When $n>4$,\ these equations can be defined on the manifold $X$ with a special holonomy group, i.e., the holonomy group $\rm{Hol}(X)$ of the Levi-Civita connection on the tangent bundle $TX$ is a subgroup of the group $SO(n)$.
+Each solution of equation (\ref{1.1}) satisfies the Yang-Mills equation.
 The instanton equation (\ref{1.1}) is also well-defined on a manifold $X$ with non-integrable $G$-structures, but equation (\ref{1.1}) implies the Yang-Mills equation will have torsion.
 For our purposes, $X$ is a $G_{2}$-manifold and $\ast Q$ is the $G_{2}$-structure $3$-form or $X$ is a $Spin(7)$-manifold and $\ast Q$ is the $Spin(7)$-structure $4$-from.
-We prove a useful lemma at first, \begin{lemma} Let $(X,\w)$ is a complete Riemannian $n$-manifold with a $d$(linear) $k$-form $\w$.
-If $\a$ is an $L^{1}$ closed $(n-k)$-from, then
+At first, we prove a useful lemma \begin{lemma} Let $(X^{n},\w)$ be a complete Riemannian $n$-manifold with a $d$(linear) $k$-form $\w$.
+Suppose that $\w$ is bounded.
+If $\a$ is a closed $L^{1}$ form of degree $n-k$, then

-\end{lemma} \begin{proof} Let $\a$ be a closed $(n-k)$-form in $L^{1}$ and noticing that $f_{j}$ is as the cutoff function in the proof of Theorem \ref{T1}, one has
+\end{lemma} \begin{proof} Let $\a$ be a closed $(n-k)$-form in $L^{1}$, and noticing that $f_{j}$ is as the cutoff function in the proof of Theorem \ref{T1}, one has

 Since $0\leq f_{j}\leq 1$ and $\lim_{j\rightarrow\infty}f_{j}(x)\a(x)=\a(x)$, it follows from the dominated convergence theorem that